Vedāntasiddhāntacandrikā with Udgāra

 Gratitude

-The financial assistance from Central Sanskrit University (CSU, Delhi) and Indian Council for Philosophical Research (CSU, Delhi), and the generous contributions from our donors and volunteers have made it possible to make Vedāntasiddhāntacandrikā with Udgāra available at the price of ₹425 instead of the actual retail price of ₹850.
+The financial assistance from Central Sanskrit University (CSU, Delhi) and Indian Council for Philosophical Research (CSU, Delhi), and the generous contributions from our donors and volunteers have made it possible to make Vedāntasiddhāntacandrikā with Udgāra available at an affordable price.
 Read more here.